merely-useful/py-rse/chapters/chapter-abstracts.md

 ## 10. Configuring Programs

-For complex programs
+For complex programs,
-it can improve usability and increase reproducibility to be able to read configuration options from files in addition to using command-line options.
+usability and reproducibility can be improved by reading configuration options from files in addition to using command-line options.
 We may want to use up to four layers of configuration: a system-wide configuration file for general settings;